Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Pros

-• 10Gbps data speeds for fast file transfers and USB peripherals
+- 10Gbps data speeds for fast file transfers

 Cons

-• No Ethernet port — requires a separate Ethernet adapter if wired network is needed
+- No Ethernet port — need a separate adapter for wired network connections

-• HDMI only, no DisplayPort — check compatibility with your monitor
+- HDMI only, no DisplayPort — verify compatibility with your monitor

 Logitech Desk Mat Studio Series